AHandsomePython/MSMedCap/README.md

 # Available checkpoints
-Link to weights is attached [here](https://drive.google.com/drive/folders/1iYher5k2D-QduA5BQBzVpeasfRHjLYek?usp=drive_link)
+Link to weights can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1iYher5k2D-QduA5BQBzVpeasfRHjLYek?usp=drive_link)

+# Ackonwledgements

+We are grateful to [Lavis] and [SAM], on which our codes are developed.